PetrochukM/HParams/README.md

 HParams is a configuration management solution for machine learning projects.
 With this you can externalize your hyparameters ensuring that they are extensible, accessible and maintainable.

+Technically speaking, HParams uses the `@configurable` decorator to inject your hyperparameter dependencies at runtime from a designated configuration file.

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hparams.svg?style=flat-square)
 [![Codecov](https://img.shields.io/codecov/c/github/PetrochukM/HParams/master.svg?style=flat-square)](https://codecov.io/gh/PetrochukM/HParams)
 [![Downloads](http://pepy.tech/badge/hparams)](http://pepy.tech/project/hparams)